freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 	  wizard.

-Fill in the static networking information for the *Admin Workstation*:
+Fill in the static networking information for the Admin Workstation:

 -  Address: ``10.20.1.2``
 -  Netmask: ``255.255.255.0``